srmullen/boethius/packages/boethius/README.md

     # High priority
     - Slur chords.
     - Slurs / Ties, rendering improvements
-    - A Score should render the Clef, key and time signature at the beginning of every staff. (optional)
     - Finish tuplet rendering
     - Voices crossing lines.
     - placement.commonShortestDuration implementation.